dfinity/sdk/README.md

 # IC SDK

-This repo contains the `IC SDK`: a Software Development Kit for creating and managing [canister smart contracts on the ICP blockchain](https://wiki.internetcomputer.org/wiki/Canister_smart_contract).
+This repo contains the `IC SDK`: a Software Development Kit for creating and managing [canister smart contracts on the Internet Computer (ICP blockchain)](https://wiki.internetcomputer.org/wiki/Canister_smart_contract).

 ## What gets installed